 - Less product recalls issue

-- Number of service calls will be less
+- The number of service calls will be less

 - Increased customer satisfaction

 How to calculate factor of safety: Factor of safety formula

 The factor of safety can be calculated in different ways.
 But ultimately all those methods check only one thing, the amount of safety load beyond its designed workload.
 There is a difference in the ways every process calculates and analyzes data, but the outcome is the same.

 Whenever a part or item comes under load, it gets stressed depending on the type of materials.
 Ductile materials tend to have more stress than brittle materials.
 The amount of stress at the safety load is called safety stress or yield stress and the amount of stress at the designated design load is called working stress.
 The ratio of this safety stress and working stress gives us a factor of safety

 Factor Of Safety = Yield Stress / Working Stress

 If the factor of safety is 1, then it means that the design load is equal to the safety load.
 So for a better design, the factor of safety should be always greater than 1.
 If the safety of factor is less than 1, then the product is in the danger zone.

 What is Design factor and safety factor?